A Guide to Team Building Activities in D.C.

 9. Stroll Through the National Mall

 Easily Washington’s most popular attraction, the National Mall is the center point of the city’s massive network of government buildings and museums.
-Here, your team can gander at the Washington Monument, walk the steps of the Lincoln Memorial or visit the Smithsonian Museums.
-The National Mall is also the home of the beautiful reflecting pool, one of D.C.’s most recognizable sites.
-This makes it a great central point for any team building activities in D.C. that you have planned.
+Here, your team can admire the Washington Monument, walk the steps of the Lincoln Memorial or visit the Smithsonian Museums.

 10. Visit the White House